kvmanohar22/jekyll-now/about.md

 I maintain this blog
 as a medium of expressing myself on my adventures as a learner.
 I am still a learner myself and I found writing stuff as the best way to understand.
 The posts typically would be related to Computer Vision and Robotics, the fields that I'm most excited about.

-In the summers of 2017, I was part of **Google Summer of Code (GSoC)** under **OpenCV** organization where I worked on building highly compact models for object detection.
+<u>In the summers of 2017</u>, I was part of **Google Summer of Code (GSoC)** under **OpenCV** organization where I worked on building highly compact models for object detection.
 My work has been successfully integrated into core OpenCV library!

-In the summers of 2018, I was a Research Intern at **Preferred Networks Inc., Japan** working on Instance Segmentation.
+<u>In the summers of 2018</u>, I was a Research Intern at **Preferred Networks Inc., Japan** working on Instance Segmentation.
 I was fortunate enough to work under the amazing mentorship of [Yusuke Niitani](https://github.com/yuyu2172).
 This work was published as part of POCV workshop held at ECCV-2018.
 The 3 month experience was a life time experience in Tokyo.

 Currently I am connecting the dots by exploiting depth information in solving computer vision problems for Robotic navigation which I'm most excited about.